Computing Equilibria in Games with Stochastic Action Sets: Computing Equilibria in GSAS

-The key differences between Algorithm \ref{alg:si_mwu} and standard internal-regret minimization algorithms (e.g., \citet{stoltz2005internal}) are the definition of the loss function in Equation~\eqref{eq:expert_loss}, which depends on the action availability, and the additional normalization step (Line~5) to avoid assigning positive probability mass to experts who recommend switching to unavailable actions.
-In general GSAS, we show that the regret of SI-MWU taken in expectation over action availabilities and player strategies is sublinear in $T$. \begin{restatable}{theorem}{ExpectedSIRegret} For any sequence of available action sets $\{S_i^t\}_t$ and payoffs $\{u_i(\cdot,a_{-i}^t)\}_t$, a player using SI-MWU with stepsizes $\eta_t = \sqrt{2\log|A_i|}/\sqrt{t}$ enjoys SI-regret bounded by $R^{\mathsf{INT}}_{T,i}(a_i\rightarrow a_i') \leq O(\sqrt{T\log|A_i|})$ for all $a_i, a_i'\in A_i, a_i\neq a_i'$. \end{restatable}
+The key differences between Algorithm \ref{alg:si_mwu} and standard internal-regret minimization algorithms (e.g., \cite{stoltz2005internal}) are the definition of the loss function in Equation~\eqref{eq:expert_loss}, which depends on the action availability, and the additional normalization step (Line~5) to avoid assigning positive probability mass to experts who recommend switching to unavailable actions.
+In general GSAS, we show that the SI-regret of SI-MWU taken in expectation over action availabilities and player strategies is sublinear in $T$. \begin{restatable}{theorem}{ExpectedSIRegret} For any sequence of available action sets $\{S_i^t\}_t$ and payoffs $\{u_i(\cdot,a_{-i}^t)\}_t$ in a GSAS, a player using SI-MWU with stepsizes $\eta_t = \sqrt{2\log|A_i|}/\sqrt{t}$ enjoys SI-regret bounded by $R^{\mathsf{INT}}_{T,i}(a_i\rightarrow a_i') \leq O(\sqrt{T\log|A_i|})$ for all $a_i, a_i'\in A_i, a_i\neq a_i'$. \end{restatable}

 The bound in Theorem~\ref{thm:regretSIMWU} improves upon that of SI-EXP3 in~\cite{gaillard2023one} by a factor of $\sqrt{|A_i|}$.
-Moreover, we additionally derive a probabilistic convergence statement which ensures that with high probability, the sampled regrets observed in $T$ timesteps is close to the expected SI-regrets over all action pairs.
+Moreover,~\cite{gaillard2023one} only gives bounds on \emph{expected SI-regret}, but we additionally derive a novel probabilistic convergence statement which ensures that with high probability, the sampled regrets observed in $T$ timesteps are close to the expected SI-regrets over all action pairs.